Home / Thiols And Thioethers

 When understanding acidity trends it greatly helps to think about the stability of the conjugate base

 In the case of sulfur, the negative charge will be borne on a larger atom (sulfur > oxygen) and that negative charge dispersed over a greater volume.
 Greater volume = more diffuse charge = greater stability.
-Note the greater pKa of the molecule pictured above (about 10-11).
+(See post: 7 Factors That Stabilize Negative Charge in Organic Chemistry)

 The same holds true for selenium, which has an even larger atomic radius.
 I can’t find a pKa value for propaneselenol but would estimate it to be about 7-8.
 [If someone has a better number, please let me know!]

 A corollary of the fact that the conjugate base is more stable is that thiolates [the conjugate bases of thiols] are weaker bases than alkoxides. [“The stronger the acid, the weaker the conjugate base”].
 (See post: How to Use a pKa Table)